rinvex/laravel-composer/README.md

 Rinvex Cortex modules and extensions are installed into the configurable paths, so you can install them anywhere you want.
 By default, the following paths are configured:

+- **`cortex-theme`** - `config('rinvex.composer.cortex-theme.path')` (default: `app/themes`)
 - **`cortex-module`** - `config('rinvex.composer.cortex-modules.path')` (default: `app/modules`)
 - **`cortex-extension`** - `config('rinvex.composer.cortex-extensions.path')` (default: `app/extensions`)

-So if you're building a new Rinvex Cortex module, you have to add the appropriate composer package type in your package's `composer.json`, such as `"type": "cortex-module"` for modules, and `"type": "cortex-extension"` for extensions, and then run `composer install` or `composer update` at your application root directory, and **Rinvex Composer** Installer will detect the package type and install it to the appropriate directory.
+So if you're building a new Rinvex Cortex module, you have to add the appropriate composer package type in your package's `composer.json`, such as `"type": "cortex-module"` for modules, `"type": "cortex-extension"` for extensions, or `"type": "cortex-theme"` for themes, and then run `composer install` or `composer update` at your application root directory, and **Rinvex Composer** Installer will detect the package type and install it to the appropriate directory.

 ## Resources